Another faithful automated Instagram bot has been shut down.

 Archie, like Instagress, has been shut down as requested by Instagram.
 Archie was a computerized bot site similar to Instagress, except that it only “liked” people’s Instagram photos, whereas Instagress provided other services such as following and commenting.

 Archie.co was one of the more straightforward, low-key automated bots that you could use to improve your Instagram game.
-As opposed to more thorough companies like Hootsuite, Archie tasked itself with the minor jobs like engaging with existing and would be followers by liking posts.
+As opposed to more thorough companies like Hootsuite, Archie tasked itself with minor jobs like engaging with existing and would-be followers by liking posts.

 One of the few downsides to Archie was that, because it was an automated system liking posts and photos for you, there was a chance that it would “like” something that had nothing to do with your content.